Signed in as:

 I work at the point where leadership strain becomes structural risk.

-Operational excellence is created by conditions not force.
+Operational excellence is created by conditions, not force.

 My work focuses on redesigning those conditions.